cujarrett/destiny-insights-backend/README.md

 It's an implementation of interacting with
 [Bungie's OAuth 2 API](https://github.com/Bungie-net/api), specifically the
-portion of the API dealing with the games mod, armor, and weapon inventory.
+portion of the API dealing with the games mods, armor, and weapon inventory.
 This was done to learn and build out a backend for my serverless Twitter [destiny-insights-bot](https://github.com/cujarrett/destiny-insights-bot).